conda/ceps/cep-xx.md

 many alternation of strings and numbers.
 For instance ``1.1 == 1.1.0 == 1.1.0.0 == ...``, and ``1.1 < 1.1p < 1.1p1 < 1.1p1p < ...1``.
-In a finite semantic verisioning scheme, such as Python PEP440, when asking for a spec "_matching all the versions starting with 1.1" (_i.e._ ``=1.1*`` in Conda), one could use ``>=1.1.0a0`` and ``<1.2.0a0`` to represent the spec as an interval.
+In a finite semantic verisioning scheme, such as Python PEP440, when asking for a spec "_matching all the versions starting with 1.1" (_i.e._ ``=1.1*`` in conda), one could use ``>=1.1.0a0`` and ``<1.2.0a0`` to represent the spec as an interval.
-This is a convenient representation that ease working with specs, especially to compute set intersections.
+This is a convenient representation that eases working with specs, especially to compute set intersections.

-However, since in Conda we have ``1.1.0a0 > 1.1.0a0a0 > 1.1.0a0a0a0 > ...``, there are no smallest
+However, in conda we have ``1.1.0a0 > 1.1.0a0a0 > 1.1.0a0a0a0 > ...``, there is no smallest
-version that can be used as a lower bound for such interval.
+version that can be used as a lower bound for such an interval.
 As a comparison, this would be like searching for a decimal to represent the lower bound of the interval ``>π`` (the mathematical constant).
 Hence, the ``*`` character, conveniently not used in practice in versions, was used to represent